nicobistolfi/go-rest-api/docs/docs/deployments/serverless.md

 The `Taskfile.yml` provides the following commands:

 - `task build`: Compiles the Go application for AWS Lambda
-- `task deploy`: Deploys the application using Serverless Framework
+- `task sls:deploy`: Deploys the application using Serverless Framework
 - `task remove`: Removes the deployed application from AWS

 ## Customization